 Antipsychotic Dose Management in Schizophrenia Unresponsive to Initial Treatment

-There is insufficient high-quality data to suggest whether doctors should increase an antipsychotic dose in patients with schizophrenia who have not shown a response to their first medication.
+There is insufficient high-quality data to suggest whether physicians should increase an antipsychotic dose in patients with schizophrenia who have not shown a response to their first medication.

 The study researchers included 10 randomized controlled trials from the Cochrane Schizophrenia Group Trials Register, using relative risks (RR) to analyze dichotomous data and mean differences (MD) for continuous data.